jmhrivera/project_17_customer_churn_prediction/README.md

 # Important
-- Install the environment.yml to visualize de same results
+- Install the environment.yml to create an env with the specific libraries
 - pip install -r environment.yml or conda install -r environment.yml

 # Project 17 Final project TRIPLETEN